chromice/ae/README.md

     ->max_size(10 * \ae\file\megabyte);
 ```

-You can assign an instance of any class extending `\ae\form\DataField` or `\ae\form\FileField` classes to a form.
+> You can assign an instance of any subclass of `\ae\form\DataField` or `\ae\form\FileField` classes to a form.
 Once field is assigned, the form will use either `$_POST` or `$_FILES` array as its data source, depending on which parent class the object is related to.

-Field objects have methods that you can use to set their validation constraints.
+Field objects expose methods that you can use to define their validation constraints.
 Most of those constraints have/behave similar to their HTML5 counterparts.
 See [Constraints](#validation-constraints) section for more information.

 #### Basic field types